brianhouk/bluesky-event-sync/README.md

 - Configurable via JSON files.
 - Runs in Docker with SQLite as the datastore.
 - Dry-run mode for testing without making actual posts or database changes.
+- Automatically backs up the database daily and retains the last five backups.

 ## Project Structure
 ```